Business Acquisition Financing In Canada

 THE SELLER FINANCING ISSUE

-Seller finance participation is one other key way to help finance the entire business acquisition.
-This is often viewed as a creative financing strategy that lessens the down payment required by the buyer.
-Installment payments or some form of accrued interest are typical ways in which seller financing is structured.
+Seller financing participation is another key way to help finance the entire business acquisition.
+This is often viewed as a creative financing strategy that lessens the down payment the buyer requires.
+Installment payments or accrued interest are typical ways seller financing is structured.

 A seller financing transaction component will often speed up the entire sales process - it sometimes can be an additional income stream for the seller - while at the same time providing a higher level of flexibility in funding the acquisition with banks or alternative lenders.

-The ' earnout ' can sometimes be formulated around the future success of the business via certain financial goals around sales and profits.
-Earnouts make sense to the sellers as they appear to enhance the agreed-upon valuation of the business.
+The ' earnout ' can sometimes be formulated around the business's future success via certain financial goals around sales and profits.
+Earnouts make sense to the sellers as they appear to enhance the agreed-upon valuation of the company.

 FINANCING THE BUSINESS ACQUISITION

-Buyers should be prepared to provide a detailed business plan that reflects conservative fiscal and financial projections that are sound around key areas such as profit potential, interest coverage around cash flows, and their own personal financial statements and verification of credit history.
+Buyers should be prepared to provide a detailed business plan that reflects conservative fiscal and financial projections regarding key areas such as profit potential, interest coverage around cash flows, and verification of their financial statements and credit history.

-All transactions for business lenders will require a proper agreement of purchase and sale.
+All transactions for business lenders will require a proper purchase and sale agreement.

 SMALL BUSINESS GOVERNMENT LOANS FOR ACQUISITION FINANC ING

-Small business loans under the Canada Small Business financing program provide additional financing options for business purchases as well as buyers of franchises required financing for certain sizes of business - in this case with revenues under 10 Million dollars actual or projected.
+Small business loans under the Canada Small Business financing program provide additional financing options for business purchases and for buyers of franchises required for certain sizes of businesses—in this case, with revenues under 10 million dollars, actual or projected.

-These loans suit buyers of small businesses who can't qualify for higher down payments but who can meet Industry Canada's requirements for the program around net worth, past income and credit history and who can submit a detailed business plan around the purchase.
+These loans suit buyers of small businesses who can't qualify for higher down payments but can meet Industry Canada's program requirements regarding net worth, past income, and credit history and who can submit a detailed business plan for the purchase/acquisition deal.

 Let the 7 Park Avenue Financial team help you with the extensive application process around the acquired business target company.